opensearch-project/data-prepper/data-prepper-plugins/opensearch-source/README.md

 ### Using Metadata

-When the OpenSearch source constructs Data Prepper Events from documents in the cluster, the document index is stored in the `EventMetadata` with an `index` key, and the document_id is stored in the `EventMetadata` with a `document_id` key.
+When the OpenSearch source constructs Data Prepper Events from documents in the cluster, the document index is stored in the `EventMetadata` with an `opensearch-index` key, and the document_id is stored in the `EventMetadata` with a `opensearch-document_id` key.
 This allows conditional routing based on the index or document_id, among other things.
 For example, one could send to an OpenSearch sink and use the same index and document_id from the source cluster in the destination cluster.
 A full config example for this use case is below